Rochak-Sharma/rest-apis-flask-python/README.md

 Next, start taking the course at the beginning!
 You can use the downloaded code files to support you while you go through the course.

-I also **strongly recommend** you code while you take the course.
+I also **strongly recommend** you code while you take the code tour.
 A good strategy is:

 1. Watch the video intently, optionally while taking notes.
 2. Watch again, more quickly, while typing the code together with me.